alanpham5/connect4/README.md

 **MonteCarlo.cpp/MonteCarlo.hpp:**
-MonteCarlo generates moves given a game state using the Monte Carlo Tree Search algorithm.
+MonteCarlo automates the actions of a player, given a game state, by using the Monte Carlo Tree Search algorithm.

 ## Future Directions and Expected Changes